V/Line: National Express

 On 29 August 1999, National Express took control of V/Line Passenger, having won a 10-year concession in competition with FirstGroup, Freight Victoria, GB Railways, Prism Rail and Stagecoach.
 National Express also operated the M>Tram and M>Train franchises in Melbourne.
 It included all country rail operations in Victoria, with the exception of the Shepparton and Warrnambool services previously franchised in 1993.

-National Express inherited a fleet of A, N, P and Y class locomotives, H, N, S and Z type carriages and Sprinter diesel multiple units.
-As a franchise commitment, 29 two-car VLocitys were ordered from Bombardier.
+National Express inherited a fleet of A, N, P and Y class locomotives, H, N, S and Z type carriages and Sprinter diesel railcars.
+As part of the franchise commitment, 29 two-car VLocitys were ordered from Bombardier.

-In December 2002, National Express handed in its Victorian rail and tram franchises having been unable to renegotiate financial terms with the State Government.
+In December 2002, National Express handed in its Victorian rail and tram franchises having been unable to renegotiate financial terms with the state government.
 KPMG were appointed to operate the business on behalf of the State Government.